tri-cods/github-pages/sections/05-customize.md

 <img src="../static/index.png" alt="Creating index.md file"/>

 Create a header on this page using a hashmark at the beginning of the line: `# Hello, world!` Then, add some additional text to the document.
 Need some placeholder text?
-Check out [Lit Ipsum](litipsum.com), a site that generates placeholder text text from a selection of public-domain British novels.
+Check out [Lit Ipsum](https://litipsum.com), a site that generates placeholder text text from a selection of public-domain British novels, or use the classic [Lorem Ipsum](https://www.lipsum.com/) passage exemplum from the early days of the printing press.

 Commit your changes and add a brief message about your edit.